 Companies will have the option to avoid capital intensive IT programmes, in favour of consuming tech-powered services at a fraction of the annualised cost.
 The service provider will continually develop and release new features driven by customer insight in a 100% agile arrangement.
 Therefore, companies can focus on their primary nature of business being operated efficiently and with peace of mind that they will not fall behind the digital curve.

-As visualised above, by having all Supply Chain information flowing through one platform, its value can be enhanced through the application of business intelligence (reports), data science (models) and artificial intelligence (actions).
+As visualised above, by having all Supply Chain systems and information flowing through one platform, its value can be enhanced through the application of business intelligence (reports), data science (models) and artificial intelligence (actions).
 Such platforms will otherwise become known as the brains of the operation.
 Relative to today, there will be a significant decline in the number of people needed to operate Supply Chains on a manage by exception basis.

 So, by when will it happen?
 Let me know your views.